Find Cheap Renters Insurance Quotes in Your Area

 ALE operates under the same principles as personal property protection: You will only be eligible for coverage if the costs come as a result of a covered peril.

 Although ALE may not apply to an evacuation, we recommend that renters who need money for an evacuation attempt to make a claim for the coverage in the event of a hurricane.
-Insurers may accept your claim, depending on the language included in your policy.
-If insurers reject your claim, you may also be able to apply for federal disaster assistance from the Federal Emergency Management Agency (FEMA).
-FEMA can provide grants or loans to renters who cannot pay for disaster-related expenses—such as moving and storage expenses—by other means.
+Your insurer may accept your claim, depending on the language included in your policy.

 Although renters insurance won't protect your property from a hurricane-induced flood, you can protect it with contents-only flood insurance.
 However, these policies will only cover personal property damage and not ALE.